redlib-org/redlib/README.md

 ## Instance settings

-Assign a default value for each instance-specific setting by passing environment variables to Libreddit in the format `LIBREDDIT_{X}`.
+Assign a default value for each instance-specific setting by passing environment variables to Redlib in the format `REDLIB_{X}`.
 Replace `{X}` with the setting name (see list below) in capital letters.

 | Name                      | Possible values | Default value    | Description                                                                                               |
 |---------------------------|-----------------|------------------|-----------------------------------------------------------------------------------------------------------|